Controlling Asthma Triggers: Allergens

 Mold grows in damp places, such as bathrooms, basements, and closets.

-Don’t use vaporizers, humidifiers, or evaporative (swamp) coolers.
+?
+Don't use vaporizers, or humidifiers.
 These put water into the air and encourage mold growth.

 Pollen from trees, grasses, and weeds is a common allergen.
 (Flower pollens are generally not a problem.)